maanisim/maanisim.github.io/_posts/2024-05-06-crafting-a-serverless-discord-bot-with-aws-lambda.md

             return {"type": 1}
 ```

-This setup ensures that your bot is both responsive and scalable, leveraging the power of serverless architecture to handle high volumes of interactions efficiently.

-The introduction of slash commands by Discord marks a significant step forward for bot development.
-By integrating AWS Lambda and API Gateway, you can create scalable, efficient, and powerful bots that respond only when needed, optimizing resource usage and providing a seamless user experience.
+Now you have all the ingridients to make a serverless Discord bot running on cloud!
+The introduction of slash commands by Discord marks a significant step forward for us developers.
+By integrating AWS Lambda and API Gateway, you can create more scalable, efficient, and powerful bots that respond only when needed, optimizing resource usage and providing a seamless user experience.

-Useful links:
+Useful other links:
 - [Proof of concept repository](https://github.com/maanisim/serverless-discord)
 - [Indepth look into recieving/sending traffic to discord](https://discord.com/developers/docs/interactions/receiving-and-responding#security-and-authorization)
 - [Steps on registering commands with discord](https://discord.com/developers/docs/interactions/application-commands#making-a-global-command